LXEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where SWISS passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where SWISS passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-ZRH → LHR (Zurich–London Heathrow)9% delay rate, peak season
+ZRH → LHR (Zurich–London Heathrow)Moderate disruption, peak season

-ZRH → JFK (Zurich–New York JFK)6% delay rate, year-round
+ZRH → JFK (Zurich–New York JFK)Moderate disruption, year-round

 04How We Handle Your Claim